aozalevsky/peptogrid/README.md

 ### Prerequisites

-PeptoGrid depends on several other projects:
+PeptoGrid written in Python2 and depends on several other projects:

 [NumPy](http://www.numpy.org/) for calculations